JirkaDellOro/Prima/README.md

 [Pages-Version](https://jirkadelloro.github.io/Prima/)

+In this course, students learn fundamentals of game engines and development environments for prototyping.
+They learn basic development patterns used in highly interactive applications such as animation, transformation, object relationships and event control.
+We analyse concepts for complex applications or simple games, plan the realisation of core features and create executable prototypes for demonstration.
+In the end, students design their own piece of art and produce it themselves.

+The environment we work with is [FUDGE](https://jirkadelloro.github.io/FUDGE), the Furtwangen University Didactic Game Engine/Editor, which allows for optimized tuition and collaboration, while demonstrating the fundamentals of popular engines like Unreal or Unity.
+Students acquainted to FUDGE can easily shift over to these mighty tools later on.
+Coding language is [TypeScript](https://typescriptlang.org)

 ## Examples
 See the results created by the docents during the PRIMA-lectures.
 This is experimental material showing some core functionalities the course was working on, not fully functional prototypes.
 Usually, we examine one 2d and one 3d application.